Make Your Next Trip Extraordinary

 A row of thatched palapas on golden sand on the tiny island of Rendezvous Caye in the Belize Barrier Reef, off the coast of Belize, Central America

-Rendezvous Caye on Belize’s barrier reef.
+Rendezvous Caye is one of many relaxation spots on Belize’s barrier reef.
 Photo: Shutterstock

 Read reviews of WOW trips to Belize.
 To get your own WOW trip and VIP treatment, use the black button below.